MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 Having sufficient capacity is important because reallocations is a time-consuming process and invalidates all references, pointers, and iterators that refer to characters in a string.

-The concept of capacity for objects of type strings is the same as for objects of type vector.
-Unlike vector, the member function `reserve` may be called to shrink the capacity of an object.
+The concept of capacity for objects of type strings is the same as for objects of type `vector`.
+Unlike `vector`, the member function `reserve` may be called to shrink the capacity of an object.
 The request is nonbinding and may or may not happen.
 As the default value for the parameter is zero, a call of `reserve` is a non-binding request to shrink the capacity of the string to fit the number of characters currently in the string.
 The capacity is never reduced below the current number of characters.

 Calling `reserve` is the only possible way to shrink the capacity of a string.
 However, as noted above, this request is nonbinding and may not happen.